 - Employees may enter a Technical and Professional Apprenticeship from the age of 16.
 There is no upper age limit. - The Technical and Professional Apprenticeship is designed to attract high quality people to the industry.
 Achievement of academic qualifications is one way of assessing the suitability of applicants.
 However, it should be stressed that no persons should be deterred from applying for a Technical and Professional Apprenticeship because of a lack of formal educational qualifications.
 As well as traditional qualifications such as Standard Grades and Highers, employers should also be aware of newer vocational qualifications or vocational activity undertaken outwith an academic institution, such as volunteering activity. - The following factors may also influence the selection process: - performance during a formal interview process - references - relevant work experience - trial observation period. - Employers should be aware of the nature, relevance and quality of foreign qualifications and make appropriate allowances concerning entry requirements. - In order to promote and maintain the high status of the Apprenticeship Programme within the industry all literature distributed for recruitment purposes should emphasise the high standards of achievement expected of the candidate. - Employers may wish to contact the SSC for advice and guidance on recruitment and selection.

-There are no formal entry requirements however the learner must be employed in a suitable role within supply chain management in order to gain the experience and knowledge required to complete the SVQ and Technical Apprenticeship.
+Learners should have relevant experience before starting this programme and must be employed in a suitable role within supply chain management which will enable them to complete the SVQ and Professional Apprenticeship.